|Page 1 of 2:|| |

 this one, the opening scenes are promising but comic invention soon

 flags, at which point the plot is thrown out the window and the actors

-just chase each other around and indulge in tiresome fist-fights.
+just chase each other, and indulge in tiresome fist-fights.
 Tryon

 wasn't especially funny when he did so, and his comedies also featured

 Unfortunately, this is where the story takes a wrong turn and never recovers.
-Orville gets involved with some crooks who have robbed a bank and winds up at a nearby hotel with one of the hold-up men, who is inexplicably dressed in drag.
-The crook knocks Orville out and switches clothes with him, and upon awakening the bewigged Orville spends way too much time trying to elude a hotel detective, who is played by Oliver Hardy.
-Hardy manages to elicit more laughter with a couple of eloquent facial expressions than Tryon earns with all his mugging and dashing about, but it's a losing battle.
-The last portion of the film substitutes non-stop fighting for any real comedy, topped by a closing gag in very poor taste.
-It may as well have been set in Duluth after all.
-There's one more surprise, however: during the extended donnybrook at the finale some of the players tumble into a room inhabited by a mustachioed character identified as a "Starving Actor," sitting up in his bed.
-Underneath that mustache is Stan Laurel, and although he and Ollie have no scenes together this near-meeting marks their first appearance together at the Roach Studio, where they would soon produce their great comedies.
+Orville gets involved with some crooks who have robbed a bank, and winds up at a nearby hotel with one of the hold-up men, who is inexplicably dressed in drag.
+The crook knocks Orville unconscious and switches clothes with him.
+Upon awakening, the bewigged Orville spends way too much time trying to elude a hotel detective, who is played by Oliver Hardy.
+Hardy manages to elicit more laughter with a couple of eloquent facial expressions than Tryon earns with all his mugging and dashing about.
+The last portion of the film substitutes non-stop fighting for any real comedy, topped by a closing gag in poor taste.
+The setting was wasted, and the film may as well have been set in Duluth after all.
+There's one more surprise, however: during the climactic donnybrook some of the players tumble into a room inhabited by a mustachioed character, a man identified as a "Starving Actor," sitting up in his bed.
+Underneath that mustache is Stan Laurel, and although he and Ollie have no scenes together, this near-meeting marks their first appearance together at the Roach Studio, where they would soon produce their great comedies.

-That's the one minor claim to fame held by this otherwise forgettable, disappointing little movie.
+That's the one minor claim to fame held by this otherwise forgettable, disappointing comedy.
 As for Glenn Tryon . . . well, nice try.